iOS: Reading the UID with iOS

 A UID is an identification number consisting of letters and numbers, 7 bytes in size.
-The UID is globally unique, read-only and can be read by most NFC devices and all NFC-enabled smartphones.
-The UID cannot be deleted or changed, so each NFC chip is uniquely identified.
+The UID is globally unique, write-protected, and can be read by most NFC devices and all NFC-enabled smartphones.
+The UID cannot be deleted or changed, so that each NFC tag is uniquely identified.

 In this article, we explain how to read the UID with iOS.